streaming-video-technology-alliance/OC-API/README.md

 - LICENCE.md: This work is licensed according to the conditions listed in this file.

 - SVTA_OC_openAPI_BOI.yaml (SVTA2060): the Bootstrap API allows the uCDN to get the available versions and corresponding API/URLs for each interface.
-- SVTA_OC_openAPI_FCI.yaml (SVTA2045): the Footprint And Capabilities Interface allows the dCDN to expose its CDN capabilities and footprint to any uCDN.
+- SVTA_OC_openAPI_FCI.yaml (SVTA2045): the Footprint And Capabilities Interface allows the dCDN to expose its CDN capabilities and footprint to any uCDN (based on [RFC8008]).
 - SVTA_OC_openAPI_CII.yaml (SVTA2049): The Capacity Insight Interface exposes basic capacity information and poessible monitoring end points through the FCI interface.
 - SVTA_OC_openAPI_CMI.yaml (SVTA2046): The Cache Management Interface allows the uCDN to control the cache nodes with operations like content pre-positioning or purge.
 - SVTA_OC_openAPI_COI.yaml (SVTA2028-SVTA2030, SVTA2040-SVTA2042): The Configuration Interface allows the uCDN to provision streaming delegation to a dCDN.